 Power transfer frequency is less than 1 MHz

-Output power from each primary coil is less than 5 watts
+Output power from each primary coil is less than or equal to 15 watts

 The transfer system includes only single primary and secondary coils.
 This includes charging systems that may have multiple primary coils and clients that are able to detect and allow coupling only between individual pairs of coils.

-Client device is inserted in or placed directly in contact with the transmitter The maximum coupling surface area of the transmit (charging) device is between 60 cm2 and 400 cm2
+Client device is inserted in or placed directly in contact with the transmitter.

-Aggregate leakage fields at 10 cm surrounding the device from all simultaneous transmitting coils are demonstrated to be less than 30% of the MPE limit.
+Aggregate leakage fields at 15 cm surrounding the device and 20 cm above the top surface from all simultaneous transmitting coils are demonstrated to be less than 50% of the MPE limit.

-Devices specifically intended for use for wireless power transfer, or inductive charging, require FCC guidance for frequency exposure review.
+Devices specifically intended for use for wireless power transfer, or inductive charging, require FCC guidance for frequency exposure review if not excluded by the above.
 This includes Part 18 devices.
 The responsible party or manufacturer must seek guidance from the FCC by submitting a wireless charging application inquiry at http://www.fcc.gov/labhelp.

 In the “Subject” line, fill the field as follows: Seeking guidance for wireless chargers;